Public launch

 Verify

-Every encoding decision is logged.
+The encoder logs every decision.
 Disagreements get explained, not erased.

 §IV · What it powers